calacademy-research/citations_finder/README.md

 ## Development status:

-As of 7/7/22: big rewrite prior to release; have only re-tested through step 5 (validate).
-Copyout and scan_for_collection_ids require checking
+As of 7/7/22: big rewrite prior to release; have only re-tested through step 5 inclusive (validate).
+Copyout and scan_for_collection_ids require checking.

 ## Firefox downloading: